 In this step we will install the selector spring and detent along with the pistol grip.
 As you can imagine, I am a grip snob.
 I do not like the Mil-Spec grip much at all but do like the MagPul MOE and MIAD grip.
 For me, the lower-cost MOE grip is just fine – it feels good in my hand and is durable.
 It’s pretty much all I use on ARs other than target rifles where I prefer the Ergo grip with a palm shelf.

 So, first off, I need to point out that in this step we install the spring and detent pin for the selector lever.
 Both the spring and pin are unique.
 In the next photo, the selector spring and detent are on the left.
 On the right is a detent pin and spring for the pivot and takedown pins.
 Be sure to use the heavier detent and spring on the left for the selector.
+Also, consider getting spares from Brownells because they are really easy to lose.

 Step one: Turn the receiver upside down, put a dab of Tetra Gun grease (or whatever brand grease you like) in the receiver’s detent hole and then insert the detent pin point first.
 The grease helps hold the pin in as you move things around plus lubricates it: